zulip/zulip/docs/production/security-model.md

   the API key to authenticate all future interactions with the site.
   Thus, if a user's phone is lost, in addition to changing passwords, you should rotate the user's Zulip API key.

+* Guest users are like Members, but they do not have automatic access to public streams.

 * Zulip supports several kinds of bots with different capabilities.